Time to Win, Vol. II

 Time to Win, Vol. 2 is an album by Canadian rap rock band Down with Webster.
-It was released digitally on October 31, 2011 while physical versions of the album were released on November 1, 2011.
+It was released digitally on October 31, 2011, while physical versions of the album were released on November 1, 2011.
 The album was released through Universal Music Canada.
 This is the band's first major label full-length album.
-The album has peaked at #9 on the Canadian Albums Chart.
+The album has peaked at No. 9 on the Canadian Albums Chart.

 Background and recording

 Time to Win, Vol. 2 was supposed to be the second of two seven-track mini-albums, following up to the band's debut mini-album, Time to Win, Vol. 1 which was released in 2009.
 It was initially supposed to be released in the Spring of 2010.
 Bucky explained in an interview that the original concept was to release Time to Win in two mini-LP volumes because the band wanted "to get as much music out there as we could constantly, instead of having to wait a whole two to three years before we put another one out."

-Cameron Hunter explained in an interview in September, 2010 that Time to Win, Volume 2, "probably would have been out a lot sooner, but the first one did a lot better than we expected, and a lot of other people expected and as a result, it gets pushed back as we shoot more videos.
+Cameron Hunter explained in an interview in September 2010 that Time to Win, Volume 2, "probably would have been out a lot sooner, but the first one did a lot better than we expected, and a lot of other people expected and as a result, it gets pushed back as we shoot more videos.
 As a result, the new one probably won't be out until the New Year, but the original concept was they would be maybe six months apart, but things have taken a different turn."
 The band later changed their mind and turned Time to Win, Vol. 2 into a full-length record.
 In an interview with Canada.com, Hunter said the record will "be a lot longer" and will have "12 or 13 songs" on it.
 The release was delayed until 2011 with the album looking to release in the "end of summer to early fall."